FaraTheVisionaryAnalyst/niyyahly-product-analytics/README.md

 Activation
     ↓
 Retention
+    ↓
+Sustained Engagement
 ```

-The visualization will emphasize:
+The visualization should emphasize:

 * Funnel progression
 * Control vs variant comparison
 * Activation performance
 * Retention checkpoints
-* Key user segments
+* 30-day engagement
+* Consistency across the 30-day period
-* Product opportunities
+* Key product opportunities

+The personalization analysis should be presented as an **exploratory finding**, not as a causal experiment result.

-The Tableau dashboard will be based on the validated analytical tables and documented metrics rather than directly connecting to raw event data.
+The Tableau dashboard should be based on validated analytical tables and documented metrics rather than directly connecting to raw event data.

 ---